Ossulstone

 Ossulstone is an obsolete subdivision (hundred) covering 26.4% of - and the most metropolitan part - of the historic county of Middlesex, England.
 It surrounded but did not include the City of London and the area has been entirely absorbed by the growth of London.
 It now corresponds to the seven London Boroughs of Inner London north of the Thames and, from Outer London, in decreasing order, certain historic parishes of the London boroughs of Ealing, Brent, Barnet, and Haringey.

 Toponomy

 Ossulstone was named after "Oswald's Stone" or "Oswulf's Stone", an unmarked minor pre-Roman monolith which stood at Tyburn, London (the modern-day junction of the Edgware Road with Bayswater Road).
-Oswald's Stone was earthed over in 1819, but dug up in 3-years later in 1822 because of its presumed historical significance.
-Later in the 19th century it was to be found leaning against Marble Arch.
+Oswald's Stone was earthed over in 1819, but dug up 3 years later in 1822 because of its presumed historical significance.
+Later in the 19th century it was to be found leaning against the Marble Arch.
 In 1869, shortly after an archaeological journal published an article about the stone, it disappeared and it has not been found since.